The Lord is my Shepherd, BUT…

 “Yea, though 1 walk through the valley of the shadow of death, I will fear no evil; for You are with me …” (Psalm 23:4)

-By application, this means that when you are going through your deep dark valleys you can believe that God is with you goes before you, pursues behind you, will provide for you in the presence of all your enemies, or problems, He is within you, and His anointing is upon you as long as you can say with authentic faith, “The Lord Is My Shepherd.”
+By application, this means that when you are going through deep dark valleys you can believe that God is with you, God goes before you, God pursues behind you, God will provide for you in the presence of your enemies, or problems.
+God is within you, and God’s anointing is upon you as long as you say with authentic faith, “The Lord Is My Shepherd.”

 Dick Woodward, 14 May 2010